-Banks are expected to report publicly on the material negative E&S impacts associated with their business relationships, at the portfolio level.
+Insurers are expected to report publicly on the material negative E&S impacts associated with their activities.

-Assessment result Related findings (for each C / E / S) ✓ Fully met Banks are expected or required to report publicly on the material negative E&amp;S impacts associated with their business relationships, at the portfolio level.
-(C): This can be for instance the total GHG emissions or the carbon intensity associated with the financed portfolio or the implied temperature rating of their portfolio.
+Assessment result Related findings (for each I / U and then C / E / S) ✓ Fully met (I / U): Insurers are expected or required to report publicly on the material negative E&amp;S impacts associated with their activities.
+(C): This can be for instance the total GHG emissions or the carbon intensity or the implied temperature rating of their activities.
 (E): This can be for instance assessing how the financial flows intensify drivers of environmental change; determining how business relationships at portfolio level relate to the direct drivers of environmental degradation: land / water / sea-use change, resource exploitation, climate change, pollution and invasive species (see TNFD, SBTN).
-Partially met There is an expectation to report on portfolio-level E&amp;S impacts, but this is high level and no specific indicators or metrics are mentioned.
-There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met There is no such expectation or requirement.
+Partially met (I / U): Insurers are expected or required to report on the material negative E&amp;S impacts associated with their activities, but it can be reported to the regulator and there is no obligation to report it publicly.
+(I / U): There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met (I / U): There is no such expectation or requirement.